kenshin54/aws-simple-mfa/README.md

 ## Installation

-You can also install the latest package from GitHub source:
+You can install the latest package from GitHub source:

     $ pip install git+https://github.com/kenshin54/aws-simple-mfa.git